yangfangs/physpetools/docs/docs/usage.md

 `NOTE`:

-* Prepare how many highly proteins which user decide, we recommend not less than 10 highly conserved proteins.
+* Prepare how many highly proteins which users decide, we recommend not less than 10 highly conserved proteins.
 * Each protein must have the same organisms.

-#### **Build phylogenetic tree by 16s RNA**
+#### **Build phylogenetic tree by SSU rRNA**

-Use build command to construct phylogenetic tree by 16s RNA sequence, user should prepare a FASTA format file contain each organisms 16s RNA sequence as [example_build_srna][4].
-In this example contain ten organism 16s SSU RNA sequence.
+Use build command to construct phylogenetic tree by SSU rRNA sequence, users should prepare a FASTA format file contain each species SSU rRNA sequence as [example_build_srna][4].
+In this example contain ten species SSU rRNA sequence.

 Download [example_build_srna][4] and check the organisms names: